 The Beckwith Piano & Organ Company was established by the retail giant Sears Roebuck & Company in Chicago in the late 19th Century.
 Instruments by Beckwith were widely sold in their mail-order catalogs and larger retail stores across the country.
 For decades, Sears Roebuck & Company built and sold pianos & organs under the names of Beckwith, Sears Roebuck & Co., American Home, Maywood Piano Company, Beverley Piano Company, and Caldwell Piano Company.
 The Beckwith name was by far the most popular of the Sears brands, and thousands were sold.

 Since Sears sold their pianos from mail order catalogs, they sent their pianos to the most rural parts of the country, usually by wagon and train.
 They would go to both extreme hot and cold climates, dry and moist climates, and the manufacturer had to guarantee them to hold up.
-Beckwith guaranteed their pianos for 25 years (see the last page of the Beckwith catalog on our online museum) so they had to be extremely well made and durable!
+Sears guaranteed their pianos for 25 years so they had to be extremely well made and durable!
 Many people think since a piano was made and sold by Sears that it must be an average quality piano.
 These pianos were, in fact, exceedingly well made with substantial tone quality and excellent workmanship.

-Illustrated Beckwith Piano Catalog by Sears, Roebuck & Company, circa 1912
+Illustrated Beckwith Piano Catalog by Sears, Roebuck & Company, circa 1920

-Illustrated Beckwith Piano Catalog by Sears, Roebuck & Company, circa 1925
+Illustrated Beckwith Piano Catalog by Sears, Roebuck & Company, circa 1930

 Illustrated Beckwith Organ Catalog by Sears, Roebuck & Company, circa 1908

 INSTRUMENTS FOR SALE

 Click the photos below to see the amazing restoration processes